janlorenz/ABMExamples/README.md

 # ABMExamples

 A collection of Agent-based models which I made mostly for educational purposes.
-I recommend using them with the local Desktop App on your computer.
-For a quick glimpse, I provide a direct link to NetLogoWeb.
+I recommend using them with the local desktop app on your computer.
+For a quick glimpse, I provide a direct link to NetLogoWeb when workable.

 `filterbubbles` relates to
 Geschke, D., Lorenz, J., & Holtz, P. (2019).
 The triple-filter bubble: Using agent-based modelling to test a meta-theoretical framework for the emergence of filter bubbles and echo chambers.
 British Journal of Social Psychology, 58, 129–149. https://doi.org/10.1111/bjso.12286